cywang117/natural-ones/Session 47.md

 	- Entrance: giant slab held up by 4 pillars & a symbol of the empire of Gull
 - We're taking a smaller boat in the night to shore
 - We sneak and navigate along the shore and come upon a Queensguard camp facing off against a Bloodcoven camp.
 The temple is in the middle of the 2 camps and both are trying to gain ground and ward the other off.
 Amethyst is in charge at the Queensguard camp, Slate previously lead a small group into the temple but hasn't come out.
+	- Amethyst tells us that the Queen has ordered the Queensguard to find the last artifact and bring it to Ganmion, keeping it out of the hands of the Bloodcoven.
+We don't know why the Queen would order this as this isn't what the Queensguard normally do.
+	- The Queensguard don't have a description of the artifact, don't know what they're looking for.
+- We agree for Amethyst & the Queensguard to create a distraction so we can get into the temple without the Bloodcoven noticing